kosciej/rustyHPSDR/README.md

 <img src="https://github.com/g0orx/rustyHPSDR/blob/main/images/wait.png">

-You can either just wait or click on Wait to close the dialog or you can change the timeout value by installing dconf-editor and change the /org/gnome/mutter/check-alive-timeout value form the default of 5000 to 60000.
+You can either just wait or click on Wait to close the dialog or you can change the timeout value by installing dconf-editor and change the /org/gnome/mutter/check-alive-timeout value from the default of 5000 to 60000.

 # When a device is selected and Start button clicked the radio will start running